parijatmishra/tf-eks-demo/README.md

   controller creates resources, it uses the cluster name as part of their name, providing distinction between resources between different clusters.

-# Managing K8S objects via Terraform
+# Managing Kubernetes objects via Terraform

+**All files mentioned below are in the folder: `10-tf-eks-test`.**

 Most people use `kubectl` and Kubernetes YAML files to declaratively manage their clusters.
 However, we'd like to use a single system - Terraform - to manage our environment as much as possible.
 The [Terraform Kubernetes Provider][tf-k8s] can help.

 To try this, go into the `10-tf-k8s-test` folder, edit the `variables.auto.tfvars` file with appropriate values (the names are